adobe/helix-importer-ui/importer-guidelines.md

 ## Security and memory

 When using this importer tool, everything happens in the browser which means the import process must be able to fetch all the resources and in some cases execute the Javascript from the page being imported.
-When running `hlx import`, a proxy is started and all requests to the host are re-written clientside and go through the proxy.
-This allows to control the security settings and avoid CORS and CSP issues.
+When running `hlx import`, a proxy is started and all requests to the host are re-written client-side and go through the proxy.
+This allows the importer to control the security settings and avoid CORS and CSP issues.
 The target page is then loaded in an iframe and the importer access to the DOM via this iframe.

-That's a generic solution that might not work in some cases, some sites being pretty imaginative on how to prevent to be loaded in a iframe (like a Javascript redirect if the `window.location` is not their own host).
-If you face to such a problem, you can contact the Helix team and we can look at some workarounds and / or integrate more logic in the proxy to handle more of those cases.
+This is a generic solution that might not work in some cases, some sites are pretty imaginative in how to prevent being loaded in a iframe (like a Javascript redirect if the `window.location` is not their own host).
+If you face such a problem, you can contact the Helix team and we can look at some workarounds and potentially integrate more logic in the proxy to handle more of these cases.

 One workaround to try could be to run the browser with all security settings off.
 But this is getting harder and harder to do.